Best Apple Watch 2019: Which of Apple’s wearables is best to buy right now?

 Samsung Gear S3 – Starting at $349/£349

 The Gear S3 is a stylish smartwatch that sports a circular interface primarily controlled by the watch’s rotating bezel.
 It’s wonderfully intuitive and the watch also supports GPS and swim-tracking out of the box.
-Speedy performance and contactless payments via Samsung Pay (*in support regions) are appreciated too.
+Speedy performance and contactless payments via Samsung Pay (*in supported regions) are appreciated too.

 Nowadays, the Gear S3 can also be found for under $300/£300 if you shop around.